ChrisTitusTech/website/content/posts/2022/reagentc-windows-recovery-partition.md

 ### Uninstall Updates

-Bad update and now things don't work?
+Bad update and now it doesn't work?
 Click this and revert it!

 ![](/images/2022/reagentc-windows-recovery-partition/updates.png)